Part 1: Installation

 Please set Allow Frontend Image Management to yes in the component options.

-The group that is going to upload must have allowed for ‘access administrator interface’ and the tasks which they are going to do.
+The group that is going to upload must have allowed for ‘frontend access’ and the tasks which they are going to do.
 Please see here for more info on access control.
-Setting ‘access administrator interface’ to yes will not allow the user to login to the Joomla backend, it just allows access to the Ignite gallery admin tasks.

 When visiting the link in the frontend of the website, the logged in user will see a list of categories.
 If the access control permissions are set to yes for edit own, and no for edit, then only galleries created by the logged in user will show.